nanaker/Ginger/README.md

 #### Correct mode usage

-usage: Ginger.jar [-h] correct   -c codeSmell
+usage: Ginger [-h] correct   -c codeSmell

 positional arguments:
   -c codeSmell               Code smell to detect MIM,LIC,NLMR,HBR,HAS or ALL to detect all code smells